julianfaraone/SYQ/README.md

 ## Initial Training

-For initial training from scratch, we recommend using the pre-trained floating point weights for AlexNet which can be found at <br />
+For faster training (less required epochs), we recommend using the pre-trained floating point weights for AlexNet which can be found at <br />
 <br />
 https://drive.google.com/open?id=1Saa9kADmWhS5f_91aW83r8UwHQf_UY6Z <br />
 Download this model and set the variable PATH_float in syq-alexnet.py to its path <br />